Engineering Sciences Major

 ENGS 128: Advanced Digital System Design

-ENGS 129: Biomedical Circuits and Systems
+ENGS 129: Instrumentation and Measurements

 ENGS 130: Mechanical Behavior of Materials